|

 Former Advisor: The late Wu Ta-yeh (1907-1994) taught taijiquan in Palo Alto (starting in 1973) for over twenty years and developed a program designed to pass on all his knowledge of the traditional Yang style taijiquan advanced techniques to the next generation.
 Translations/Abstracts by Wu Ta-Yeh and Wu Teng Shu-Hsien

-Head Instructors: Robert Brown, Michael
+Senior Instructors: Robert Brown and Michael

 Chan

-Instructors: Chao-Hsin
+Instructors: James Bilanski and Chao-Hsin

 Assistants: